UCL-ARC/mkdocs-dsh-docs/docs/2-Cluster_Computing.md

      - *If the data is outside of the DSH, then it must first be copied into a DSH share using the File Transfer Portal: <https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml>*
      - *Also note that only some DSH user accounts have privileges for transferring data into and out of the DSH.
 Your project's Information Asset Owner (IAA) or Administrator (IAA) can request these privileges for their users as needed.*
  - Connect to one of the DSH HPC Cluster's "login nodes" using SSH
- - Create a script of commands to run programs (e.g. using a command line text editor such as `nano` or `vi`)
+ - Create a script of commands to run programs
  - Submit the script to the scheduler
  - Wait for the scheduler to find suitable available "compute nodes" and run the script
  - Look at the results files created by the scheduler and your script